 Arguably, this comes into play the most when casting the role of Katherine of Aragon.
 The old Spanish royal families were distinguished by their very fair hair and skin, not just in contrast to the rest of the Spanish population but to Europeans as a whole.
 Katherine was a redhead with alabaster skin and blue eyes, yet most productions cast an actress with Mediterranean features.

-Abi-Maria in fact shows this, being Brazilian but otherwise looking "white" with blonde hair.
+Abi-Maria from a season of Survivor in fact shows this, being Brazilian but otherwise looking "white" with blonde hair.

 In the nonfiction book Homicide: A Year on the Killing Streets (later made into the popular TV series Homicide) it's mentioned that fingerprint experts are routinely called to testify in trials where no fingerprints were found at a crime scene... in order to explain to jurors that, contrary to television, fingerprints aren't found at most crime scenes.
 Doorknobs are also particularly useless, since they will almost invariably reveal a mottled pattern of overlaid prints from which no useful information can be gathered.